-Also known as Cleveland Zoological Park, Cleveland Metroparks Zoo is one of the most fun things to do in Cleveland, especially if you’re with kids.
-This sprawling 183-acre property features multiple sections, such as Australian Adventure, Northern Wilderness Trek, The Primate section, African Savanna, The RainForest section, Waterfowl Lake, and the Asian Highlands section.
+A fun-filled visit to the Cleveland Metroparks Zoo is one of the most fun things to do in Cleveland, especially if you’re with kids.
+The Cleveland Metroparks Zoo was founded back in 1882 and features exhibits like Australian Adventure, Northern Wilderness Trek, and African Savanna.
+Other popular displays include the Asian Highlands and Waterfowl Lake.

-Just outside the Zoo’s main entrance, the RainForest is one of the famous exhibits at the Zoo.
-This attraction is in a large glass & granite structure with around 2 acres of floor space.
-It boasts thousands of plants and hundreds of animals from tropical regions of Africa, America, and Asia.
+Just outside the zoo’s main entrance, the RainForest is one of the favorite exhibits at the Cleveland Zoo.
+This attraction is in a large glass & granite structure with around two acres of floor space.

 11. Greater Cleveland Aquarium

-Opened in 2012, the Greater Cleveland Aquarium is one of the top attractions in Cleveland.
-The aquarium occupies the historic FirstEnergy Powerhouse building on the west side of the Cuyahoga River.
-This facility features around 70,000 square feet of exhibition area and 55 exhibits, making a significant impact on tourism in Cleveland.
+Opened in 2012, the Greater Cleveland Aquarium is another one of the animal-focused things to do in Cleveland.
+The aquarium was built inside the historic FirstEnergy Powerhouse building in The Flats district.
+Sitting on the west side of the Cuyahoga River, the facility features a whopping 55 exhibits across its 70,000 sq. ft.

 See Related: Tips for Traveling with Toddlers and Kids

 Address: 11030 East Blvd, Cleveland, Ohio 44106, United States